Maikel Garcia Preview, Player Props: Royals vs. White Sox

 Maikel Garcia At The Plate

-- In 37.9% of his games this year, Garcia has picked up at least one RBI.
-In seven of those games (6.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Garcia has an RBI in 39 of 107 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 38.3% of his games this year, with more than one run scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.